 If illegal drugs are detected in blood or urine tests, this is considered possession, regardless of where or how long ago you consumed the drugs.
 You can be charged with possession if trace amounts of drugs are found on your body, clothing or luggage.
 You can be convicted for 0.05 grams or less.

-Avoid carrying substances that could be mistaken for drugs.
+Avoid carrying substances that could be mistaken for drugs or drug paraphernalia.
 Laboratory testing on suspicious substances could take days or weeks, during which time suspects could be detained without bail.
-This can include, for example, Marijuana flavoured liquor, tea or lollies.
+This can include, for example, marijuana flavoured or branded liquor, tea, chewing gum or lollies.

 Carrying or using drugs